dspiljar/mboxgrep/INSTALL.md

-# How to compile and install mboxgrep
+# Compilation and installation of mboxgrep

-mboxgrep should compile on a modern Unix-like operating system, such as GNU/Linux or FreeBSD.
+`mboxgrep` should compile on a modern Unix-like operating system, such as GNU/Linux or FreeBSD.

-It uses autoconf, so the most basic compilation procedure consists of:
+Autoconf and Automake are used, and the most basic compilation procedure consists of:

 ```
 ./configure